-- Steve Tignor, Tennis Magazine

 2. Make Yourself a Two-Way Player - Like most top players, Nishikori can "attack and defend equally well from both sides."
 Opponents know that the backhand is "as solid, and lethal" as the forehand.

-"take the ball earlier, at the top of the ball's bounce, whenever he can," thus taking time away from his opponent without undue risk.
+3. Take the Ball at the Top of the Bounce - Nishikori has learned to move up and "take the ball earlier, at the top of the ball's bounce, whenever he can," thus taking time away from his opponent without undue risk.

 4. Don't Let a Few Bad Games Spell Defeat - Nishikori has the best record in final sets among active players.
 This shows that he stays calm, takes his time, and doesn't let negative momentum affect his game.